 At St. Andrew’s CE Infant School we aim to provide our children with a curriculum which is engaging, relevant and promotes oracy (both spoken and written) and also enables children to acquire important factual knowledge alongside important skills for life-long learning.

-Week 1: Science focus – investigating materials and their properties
+Weeks 2 & 3 : Science focus – investigating everyday materials and their properties

-Week 3: history focus – investigating and comparing homes now and in the past
+Week 5: History focus – looking at homes in the past

 The teaching of history, geography, DT and art

 These subject areas are taught using units of work from the ‘PlanBee’ schemes.
 Each unit consists of between 5-8 40 minute lessons.
 The units allow the children to explore key subject content through engaging activities which can be easily adapted by teachers in order to ensure the correct level of challenge for all children within the class.

 This subject area is taught using units of work from the Collins ‘Snap Science’ scheme.
 Each unit consists of between 6-12 40 minute lessons.
 The units cover all aspects of the Key Stage 1 science curriculum and enable the children to develop their scientific knowledge and understanding through practical investigations.
 Two units of work are taught each term.

 This subject area is taught using the ‘Charanga’ scheme of work.
 Each unit consists of six 30 minute lessons.
 Two units are taught each term.
 They encourage the children to develop the skills of listening and appraisal, exploring rhythm, pulse, pitch and tempo and performance.
 The lessons are taught weekly by the class teacher.